Properly maintaining your rental property may seem fairly straight forward.

-Sometimes, not all units will have the same features, so it might be best to create separate lists for each to ensure everything in sanitized properly and not missed.
+Sometimes, not all units will have the same features, so it might be best to create separate lists for each to ensure everything is sanitized properly and not missed.

-Professional cleaning might be a part of your cleaning checklist as well for units that have carpet or other features that require a better clean.
+Professional cleaning should be a part of your cleaning checklist as well for units that have carpet or other features that require a better clean.

 As frustrating as it is to walk into an unclean home, it can also be frustrating to walk into a home that has the Owner’s or previous Tenant’s belongings.
 Everyone has their own furniture and belongings they bring with them to make their new home their own.
 No one wants to be burdened with someone else’s unwanted possessions.

 One of the main responsibilities of being a property owner is making sure the property is safe and secure.
 Two major components of this include smoke detectors and locks.

 Smoke detectors are required in all rental properties in accordance with state and local codes.
 You should check the code requirements in your area to ensure your rental property has the required number, proper placement, and correct type of smoke detectors.